oliviertassinari/material-ui/docs/pages/careers/code-infra-engineer.md

 ## Benefits and compensation

-We offer competitive compensation based on your experience and location, and we are prepared to pay top market rates for someone who can clearly exceed the expectations of the role.
+We offer competitive compensation commensurate with your experience level and location, and are prepared to pay top market rates for someone who can clearly exceed the role's expectations.
-You can find other perks and benefits on the [careers](https://mui.com/careers/#perks-and-benefits) page.
+You can find the other perks and benefits on the [careers](https://mui.com/careers/#perks-and-benefits) page.

 ## How to apply